Skip to main content

 How It Works

-Gateway transactions follow a 7-step flow to execute Bitcoin↔chain swaps and EVM token swaps:
+Gateway transactions follow a 7-step flow to execute Bitcoin↔chain swaps and cross-chain token swaps:

 1